About the Community Wellbeing Fund

 The Community Wellbeing Fund is aimed at helping people living within the National Park to start projects which will benefit both their communities and local environment.
-Any projects which will improve the local environment or community and meet the aims and objectives of the National Park Authority will be eligible for funding.
-Projects which seek to integrate the social, economic and environmental criteria of the National Park Authority in ways that can be shown to be sustainable will be particularly supported.
+The grants awarded will be between £100 and £500.

 Funding conditions